jsmcm/amberstone_demo/README.md

 ## Use of ChatGPT

+### Database

     I primarily used ChatGPT around the database design.
 I am more familiar with MySQL than PostgreSQL (my last use of PostgreSQL was June last year on a short contract.
 The db was already in place so I hardly touched it directly other than a few update migrations).

     I designed the DB in a text editor and then I copied your entire specification into ChatGPT and asked it to check that 1: my design was an accurate representation of your specification and 2: to help my name fields correctly (for instance I had used datetime instead of timestamp).

     I also asked it to help my choose efficient indexes.
 Full disclosure, the indexes were almost entirely ChatGPT's work (so if they're wrong don't blame me).

+### General

+    I often paste functions are whole classes into ChatGPT to check if I have done things according to best practice or efficiency etc.

+### Faker

+    I do use ChatGPT to go from a migration to the best faker functions for model factories

+### CSS

+    Not my forte... nuff said

+## Future Plans

+1. User roles.

+    I've used a very simply approaching with a few hard coded user roles per the requirements and a comparing array indexes to determine if a user has a particular capability.
+For future use I would possibly store the roles in the DB and use a package like Spatie Permissions.